 11. Emulsifying Agents

-Emulsifying agents (emulsifiers) are substances that stabilize an emulsion by forming a film around the dispersed droplets, preventing coalescence.
+Emulsifying agents, or emulsifiers, are substances that stabilize an emulsion by forming a film around the dispersed droplets, preventing coalescence.

 Types of Emulsifying Agents